codacy/docs/docs/repositories/issues.md

 To see the list of ignored issues, click the **Ignored** tab.

-To restore an ignored issue, click the issue title and select **Unignore** from the three-dots menu:
+To restore an ignored issue, click the issue title and select **Unignore** from the options menu:

 ![Restoring an ignored issue](images/issues-unignore.png)<!-- TODO CY-6604 Update screenshot -->